Skip to content ↓

 Parent workshops

-We regularly run parent workshops in conjunction with local providers such as OpenMinds on topics such as Social Media and Wellbeing, Keeping Children Safe, Anxiety and Sleep Difficulties which cover a broad spectrum of ways to keep children safe.
+We regularly run parent workshops in conjunction with local providers such as OpenMinds on topics such as Social Media and Wellbeing, Keeping Children Safe, Anxiety and Sleep Difficulties, which cover a broad spectrum of ways to keep children safe.

 SEN and Pastoral Drop In Sessions

-We have regular SEN and Pastoral Drop In Sessions for parents which are advertised on the school calendar and correspondence.
+We have regular SEN and Pastoral Drop-In Sessions for parents which are advertised on the school calendar and correspondence.
 Please do not hesitate to contact us with any queries or concerns in the meantime.

 Mental Health and Wellbeing

-School has a number of staff with the 'Young People Mental Health First Aid' qualification.
+The school has a number of staff with the 'Young People Mental Health First Aid' qualification.
 The 'Young People Mental Health First Aid' qualification ensures they have skills and knowledge to begin support young people as they develop into young adults and deal with common difficulties they may experience.
 We also work alongside outside agencies and can refer children or families if you require more support or help.
 If you need any help numbers please do ask.

 Support in School